giulong/spectrum/README.md

     @Test
     public void myTest() {
+        // Parameters order matters:
-        // the first file will be searched in the downloadsFolder
+        //  - the first file will be searched in the downloadsFolder
-        // the second file will be searched in the filesFolder assertTrue(checkDownloadedFile("downloadedFile.txt", "fileToCheck.txt"));
+        //  - the second file will be searched in the filesFolder assertTrue(checkDownloadedFile("downloadedFile.txt", "fileToCheck.txt"));
     }
 }